Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Related Work

-Content moderation can be generally defined as ``the organized practice of screening user-generated content posted to Internet sites, social media and other online outlets, in order to determine the appropriateness of the content for a given site, locality, or jurisdiction'' (\cite{roberts2014behind}, cited in \cite{moran2025end}) conceptualise content moderation as encompassing ``the practices and processes used by online platforms to identify, evaluate, and manage user-generated content that may violate community standards or cause harm''.
+Content moderation can be generally defined as ``the organized practice of screening user-generated content posted to Internet sites, social media and other online outlets, in order to determine the appropriateness of the content for a given site, locality, or jurisdiction \cite{roberts2014behind}'' (cited in \cite{moran2025end}).
 Other authors explain that content moderation represents an applied and specialised form of data annotation activity that occurs in near real-time \cite{abdelkadir2025role}.
-However, authors highlight that content moderation extends beyond traditional data labelling, typically referring to the process of assigning labels or tags to data (e.g. marking an image as containing a cat, or labelling text as positive/negative sentiment), by requiring workers to navigate dynamic, uncertain, and complex textual, technical, and social contexts \cite{kapania2023hunt, gebrekidan2024content, jain2024filter, benwraycontent2025}.
+However, authors highlight that content moderation extends beyond traditional data labelling, typically referring to the process of assigning labels or tags to data, by requiring workers to navigate dynamic, uncertain, and complex textual, technical, and social contexts \cite{kapania2023hunt, gebrekidan2024content, jain2024filter, benwraycontent2025}.
 This makes moderation work inherently unpredictable, as situations frequently exceed the frameworks established by platform guidelines.
-In short, we agree with an extended definition of data work which includes content moderation, in the continuity of the Data Worker's Inquiry project and its participatory methodology, Workers' Inquiry as a Research Methodology (WIRM)~\cite{miceli2025methodological}.
-We also believe that this extended definition is consistent in the era of massive development of LLMs, which are claimed to be an important step towards AGI~\cite{blili-hamelin2025position, El-Mhamdi_Hoang_Tighanimine_2025}.
-In addition, dominant models such as Llama (Meta), Gemini (Google), or ChatGPT (Open AI and Microsoft) belong to companies that own social media platforms that use the work of content moderators via BPOs \cite{siliconsavanna}.
-Social media data is used as training data for those Llms \cite{MetaAI, MetaAI2, LinkedInAI, GoogleAI}.
-Thus, the work of content moderators, initially intended for social media, is being reused in the training of LLMs.

-Content moderation workers often perform content processing tasks, even going so far as to carry out editorial work, ensuring that content complies with legislation and safeguards the platforms with regard to laws and advertisers \cite{roberts2014behind, gillespie2018custodians, gorwa2020algorithmic}.
-Indeed, frontline moderators operate within a broader ecosystem of Trust \& Safety (T\&S) work, which includes strategic activities such as content policy design, product development, research and data analysis, and legal compliance \cite{moran2025end}.
-However, while T\&S professionals at the strategic level may receive recognition for policy development and system design, the operational work of content moderators - who implement these policies through daily content review - remains undervalued and poorly defined in formal job specifications \cite{moran2025end}.